libigl/libigl/tutorial/tutorial.md

 ## Mixing Matlab code [602]

-libigl can be interfaced with matlab to offload numerically heavy computation to a matlab script.
+Libigl can be interfaced with matlab to offload numerically heavy computation to a matlab script.
 The major advantage of this approach is that you will be able to develop efficient and complex user-interfaces in C++, while exploting the syntax and fast protototyping features of matlab.
 In particular, the use of an external matlab script in a libigl application allows to change the matlab code while the C++ application is running, greatly increasing coding efficiency.

 We demonstrate how to integrate Matlab in a libigl application in [Example